ernstc/VisualStudioSolutionSecrets/README.md

 The idea is to use a **secure** repository in the cloud for storing secret settings, so that when you change the development machine, you don't have to copy any file from the old one.

-Just install the tool, configure it and pull the solutions secrets on your new machine and you are ready to code.
+Just install the tool, configure it and pull the solution secrets on your new machine and you are ready to code.

 ***It's fast!***

-Visual Studio Solution Secrets support two kind of remote repositories:
+Visual Studio Solution Secrets supports two types of remote repositories:
 - GitHub Gists
 - Azure Key Vault